SoniaOL/Quest-and-Missions/docs/index.md

 Every mission in your game doesn't have to be a unique experience, but at least it is a good idea to make different categories of missions and add variety from them.

-## 3. Don't force the player to do useless missions just to add more time to your gameplay
+## 3. Practice moderation

-If a mission is just there without adding anything special to the game, don't make the players have to do it in order to complete the main plot of the game.
+Avoid loading your game with endless side quests, as they can start to feel overwhelming and become tedious and repetitive for the player.

-## 4. Don't make challenges too hard or too easy
+## 4. Don't make irrelevant missions important to complete the game

-In order to keep your players motivated the difficulty of the mission must vary depending on the reward and how far into the game is the challenge.
-Remember to give the player all the tool that they will need in order to succeed.
+ Don't force the player to complete missions without relevance in order to complete the main plot.
+If you give them the oportunity to choose when to do this type of missions, it's more probably for them to enjoy them.

 # Tips for designing quests and missions